-Louise Manifold works conceptually with film, photography, sculpture and text.
-Her multidisciplinary practice reflects upon the boundaries of neurosis and myth as a means to explore human disconnection from the lived world in favour of a private real.
-Fascinated by the power of stories and the creation of myth, Manifold's work explores narratives and scenarios that challenge ideas of the self and the body.
-The artist touches on ideas of cinematic estrangement and theatricality.
-This exhibition at The Dock presents new and recent work alongside several collages indicating Manifold's interest in museum artifacts, found ephemera and narratives that blur reality and fiction together.
+Louise Manifolds multidisciplinary practice reflects upon the boundaries of neurosis and myth as a means to explore human disconnection.
+Fascinated by the power of stories and the creation of myth, her work explores narratives and scenarios that challenge ideas of the self and the body.
+She touches on ideas of the cinematic estrangement and theatricality.
+Manifold's interest in museum artifacts, found ephemera and narratives that blur reality and fiction together.

 "I would like to use the commission to support two projects studio work and have new work ready to go at a later time.
 Like many artists now I am challenged by these extraordinary circumstances we are facing.
 I am caught with trying to carry out my day often in an effort to normalise the current reality.
 Isolation is not so strange to me, I live alone in a small cottage just on the edge of Connemara, Co Galway, for nearly four years now, I have a studio in Galway City where I commute and work quite late into the evenings each day.
 I have for the last number of years kept my work and domestic life quite separate.
 I was convinced that it was really for best practice.
 Now that I am being confined to working from my home, I am beginning to understand why I have avoided being at home, most notably because it is not actually my home.
 I will use this opportunity to return to some of my sewing/needlework.
 Where I embroider into objects that charge the potency of materials so that it becomes some sort of domestic alchemy.
 I have been thinking a lot on its effects as both humorous, weird and anecdotal and would hope to make a small visual and text project to make a small e-publication, which comprised of visual, textual work,